signature-opensource/CK-DB-OIddict/README.md

 - [SLog.AuthTest](Samples/SLog.AuthTest) => A simple oidc client bound to the DefaultServer.
 - [CK.DB.OIddict.DefaultClient](Samples/CK.DB.OIddict.DefaultClient) => Not used yet.
 May be used as the SLog.AuthTest, but with OpenIddict client.
 Why not.

-## TODO

-- Add enough Cris commands to provide a way to be able to manage an oidc application management.
-- Make most of classes internal